 Today Jihun became Elder Park’s son.
 What was worse, a heir.
 It seemed that Elder saw in Jihun somebody, who could change his family.
 Jihun had a different opinion.
 But he couldn’t refuse, or they would harm the only family he had left.
 For some reason he believed in every threat, but not in every word.
 He decided (not loudly, of course) that he will stay as so called Park Jihun for a week and then he secretly report them to the police.
-Well, they promised they didn’t do illegal things and Jihun, as a son, only had show himself in Elder’s villa from time to time, and go somewhere with his second son.
+Well, they promised they didn’t do illegal things and Jihun, as a son, only had to live in Elder’s villa, show with the family from time to time, and have an eye on his second son.

 “He can’t be that bad...” he thought out loud, talking about that son, supposedly his new ‘younger’ brother.
 Although Jihun was two years younger, his role was the older son.
 “I really don’t like it...” he muttered, entering home.
 “I’m back.”

 “Jihun-ah, come here,” grandmother called from her room.

 Jihun opened the sliding door (they were living in an old, small traditional house) and sat down before his grandmother, waiting till she stop preparing the tea.
 He drank it and after he put down the cup, he got nervous.
 Always, when grandma was preparing a tea, there was something serious to discuss.
 For a second he thought that she knew where he was and found out that he was beating up people.

 It turned out that he was partly right.

 “Today will be your last night here,” grandmother said, when she drank her portion.

 “Yes, grandma,” Jihun answered automatically, but then froze.
 “Wait... what?”